 Key Stage 3 (Year 7 to Year 9.
 Students typically aged 11 -14 years old)

 This begins in Year 7 with students making a successful transition from GFM Primary School in Year 6.
 We also welcome warmly students joining us from other Primary schools in the vicinity and demand for Year 7 is very high.
 Please refer to the link here for our admissions page.

 Students enjoy a broad and balanced curriculum with opportunities to have enrichment and develop skills further supported by the High Performance Learning (HPL) framework.

-Subjects studied include Arabic*, Art, Computing, English, French, Geography, History, Mathematics, Music, Physical Education, Science, Food Technology, Textiles, and Moral and Social Studies
+Subjects studied across Key Stage 3 include Arabic*, Art, Computing, English, French, Geography, History, Mathematics, Music, Physical Education, Science, Food Technology, Textiles, and Moral and Social Studies

 In addition, students who are registered as Muslim, will study Islamic studies as directed by the Ministry of Education (MoE) requirements.

 * Arabic language is compulsory in all schools in the UAE.
 This is pre-determined by the UAE MoE criteria.
 Students based on their nationality will study Arabic First Language (Arabic A) or Arabic as a Second Language (Arabic B).
 Special approval from the Dubai Education Regulator, KHDA (Knowledge and Human Development Authority) is needed for any change to Arabic A and B and vice versa.

 In additional to the core ‘taught’ curriculum, all Key Stage 3 students participate in weekly timetabled Enrichment lesson.
 This is an important opportunity to develop skills outside of the national curriculum, learn new hobbies and boost their well-being..
 In addition, further opportunities are provided both within curriculum time and before school, during lunch-time and after school.

 Key Stage 4 (Year 10 to Year 11.
 Students typically aged 14 -16 years old)